posiadalamelia/restaurant-table-reservation/README.md

 ## Project Structure
 ### Containers
-The project is divided into two main containers:
+The project is divided into two containers:
 1. Application Container (Backend + Frontend):
-    * Technologies: Python, HTML, CSS,Jinja2
-    * Framework: Flask
     * Port: 5000

 2. Database Container:
-    * Technology: Redis
     * Port: 6379

 ### Technologies Used: